 Students who experience learning barriers and would like to request academic accommodations should connect with the Disability Resource Center (352-392-8565) to register.
-Once registered, their instructors will receive an accommodation letter, which must be discussed with the student so that accommodations are appropriate.
-Students should follow this procedure as early as possible in the semester.
+It is important for students to share their accommodation letter with their instructor and discuss their access needs.
+Do not simply assume that the instructor has the letter.
+Follow this procedure as early as possible in the semester.
 No accommodations will be granted until the letter is received.